Top 10 most beautiful mosques in Iran

 5. Sheikh Safi al-Din Khanegah and Shrine Ensemble, Ardabil

 In 2010, Sheikh Safi al-Din Khanegah was listed by UNESCO as a World Heritage Site.
 Constructed between the 16th and 18th centuries, it includes a fusion of Sufi and Iranian traditional construction as well as representations of the seven stages and eight attitudes of Sufi mysticism in its architecture.
-The tomb of Sheikh Safi is constructed as an octagon, and the dome is known as "Allah, Allah" is placed on top of it.
+The tomb of Sheikh Safi is constructed as an octagon, and the dome known as "Allah, Allah" is placed on top of it.

 The most important parts of this collection are the main entrance door, a mosque, the